 - As all administrative matters are communicated by displaying notices on the notice boards, students are strictly advised to read notices constantly. - Applications for every end semester examinations are called by the Examination Branch of the University.
-Students should obtain permission to sit for every examination by the submission of an accurately filled application to the Examination Branch.

-- Students should collect admission cards for every examination from the Examination Branch and produce them along with either their University Identity Card or the Student Record Book to the respective officers at the examination hall. - Applications for the special degree programs are called by the Faculty of Social Sciences and Languages in the middle of Year I Semester II.
+Students should obtain permission to sit for every examination by the submission of an accurately filled application to the Examination Branch with the recommendation of the Head of the Department. - Students should collect admission cards for every examination from the Examination Branch and produce them along with either their University Identity Card or the Student Record Book to the respective officers at the examination hall. - Applications for the Honors degree programs are called by the Faculty of Social Sciences and Languages in the middle of Year I Semester II.
 The accurately filled applications should be submitted to the Dean Office.
-The request of the student and the performances of the respective subject in Year I examinations would be considered for the selection of the student for the Special Degree Program. - If you are not selected to a Special Degree Program on your 1st preference, the 2nd and 3rd preferences could be considered.
-If you are not selected for any Special Degree Program, you are free to follow a general degree. - For the payment of bursary, respective students should sign the forms for the relevant month available at the Dean Office.
+The request of the student and the performances of the respective subject in Year I examinations would be considered for the selection of the student for the Honors Degree Program.
+The number of students and the cut-off marks for selecting Honors Degree Program will be decided by the respective Head of the Department and subject coordinator.
+The cut-off marks may be varied from subject to subject and it will be decided based on the average marks of the respective subject in the first year first and second semester. - If you are not selected to a Honors Degree Program on your 1st preference, the 2nd and 3rd preferences could be considered.
+If you are not selected for any Honors Degree Program, you are free to follow a general degree. - For the payment of bursary, respective students should sign the forms for the relevant month available at the Dean Office.
 The due date will be notified. - If you need any clarification of the Handbook or solution for any problem pertaining to studies, you should consult the Deputy Senior Student Counselor, Student Counselors, Senior Lecturer/s, Subject Coordinator, Head of the Department or the Dean of the Faculty. - If you face any difficulty pertaining to a particular course unit (e.g.: Difficulty of understanding subject matters, Difficulty relevant to CAs) first, you are required to discuss them with your Subject Lecturer.
-In case you are not satisfied with that discussion, then only you should meet the Subject Coordinator and then the Head of the Department. - If you are suffering from a mental ailment, please meet a counselor in 'sith arana' counseling center in the Faculty.
-The confidentiality of the discussion is fully preserved. - It is compulsorily required to submit written request through the Head of the Department to the Dean of the Faculty for the following. - Deferment of an examination, semester or academic year on medical ground (If you could not sit for any examination due to medical reason, you are required to submit a written request along with a medical certificate within a week of the date of the respective examination). - ii.
-Deferment of studies due to in receipt of an opportunity to follow a foreign course.
+In case you are not satisfied with that discussion, then only you should meet the Subject Coordinator and then the Head of the Department.

+- If you are suffering from a mental ailment, please meet a counsellor in 'Sith Arana' counselling centre in the Faculty.
+The confidentiality of the discussion is fully preserved. - It is compulsorily required to submit written request through the Head of the Department to the Dean of the Faculty for the following. - i.
+Deferment of an examination, semester or academic year on medical ground (If you could not sit for any examination due to medical reason, you are required to submit a written request along with a medical certificate with the authentication and the recommendation for medical leave by the university medical officer within 14 days after the respective examination). - ii.
+Deferment of studies due to in receipt of an opportunity to follow a foreign course. - iii.
-iii.
 Requesting for grace chance/s (4th attempts) in case of insufficient FGPA to be qualified for the award of the degree (Grace Chances will be given only for two course units).